 All the material can be seen on our official Instagram accounts, including work-in-progress posts and progress at each stage of the process.

 Thanks for sharing about the project!
-Returning to the production process, what were the challenges in your pipeline that called for offloading rendering to external services like ours?
+Returning to the production process, what were the challenges in your pipeline that called for offloading rendering to external services like our cinema 4d render farm?